protojour/.github/profile/README.md

 # Protojour

-We are an independent software studio building software alternatives.
+We are independent software developers building software alternatives.

 ## Principles